Authgear

 Promotion of an Anonymous User

-promoteAnonymousUser function can be called to promote an anonymous user to a regular user with login ID (e.g. email, phone number) and authenticators (e.g. password).
-The end-user will be prompted a sign up page to complete the promotion.
-The sub of an end-user will remain the same after promotion.
+The promoteAnonymousUser function can be called to promote an anonymous user to a regular user.
+You'll call the function with a login ID (e.g., email, phone number) and authenticators (e.g., password).
+The end-user will be prompted with a sign-up page to complete the promotion.
+The sub of the end-user will remain the same after the promotion.

 authgear